by Freddy Tran Nager, Founder of Atomic Tango + Survivor of Multiple Recessions; photo by Ed Yourdon via Wikimedia Commons…

 In fact, Converse sold so well at Target and other retailers, Nike essentially made back its entire investment in a year.
 According to Nikebiz.com, “Since acquiring Converse in 2003, revenue has grown at a compound rate of 22 percent, and in fiscal 2007 Converse revenues grew over 20 percent to surpass $550 million.”

 Nike thus taps both ends of the price spectrum without lowering its image through discounting, while consumers can save a few bucks without feeling that they traded too far down in status.
-And now that consumers’ wallets are feeling much lighter, there may be many more Converse sales in the immediate future — not a bad gift for Converse’s 100th birthday.
+Not a bad gift for Converse’s 100th birthday.

 Just Don’t Do it